 We have made statements in this prospectus and in documents incorporated by reference into this prospectus that constitute forward-looking statements, as that term is defined in the Private Securities Litigation Reform Act of 1995.
 These statements are subject to risks and uncertainties.
 These forward-looking statements generally are accompanied by words such as "believe," "intend," "anticipate," "estimate," "expect," "should," "could," "may," "will" or similar expressions.
-You should understand that these forward-looking statements are subject to a number of assumptions, risks and uncertainties that could cause actual results to differ materially from those expressed or implied in the forward-looking statements.
-Important factors that could cause actual results to differ materially from estimates or projections contained in forward-looking statements include the below described risk factors.
+You should understand that these forward-looking statements are subject to a number of assumptions, risks and uncertainties that could cause actual results to differ materially from estimates or projections contained in forward-looking statements include the below described risk factors.